-Dr. Jason Berton Executive Director
+Dr. Jason Berton Managing Director (appointed 15 July 2022 - previously Executive Director)

 Mr. Ian Cunningham Chief Financial Officer and Company Secretary

 Remuneration Policy

 In the absence of a remuneration committee, the Board is responsible for determining and reviewing compensation arrangements for the Directors and executives.
 The key principles which apply in determining remuneration structure and levels are: